 Relational Database Clusters

-The Relational Database Service is currently available via the application program interface (API) in AWS regions only.
+The Relational Database Service is accessible through the application program interface (API) in AWS regions only.
 See DBClusters API page for details.

 Overview of the Relational Database Service